A delicious accompaniment to any meal, our cauliflower egg fried rice makes a perfect side dish that is loaded with flavour.

 Here are 4 benefits of Coriander:

 - Treats Diarrhoea – Properties found in Coriander such as borneol and linalool are known to aid in digestion, proper functioning of the liver, and bonding of bowels, while also helping treat diarrhoea.
-A study showed that components like borneol have effects that can help in curing diarrhoea.
+A study showed that components like borneol have antibacterial effects that can help in curing diarrhoea.
 Coriander is also really good at settling the stomach and can prevent nausea, vomiting, stomach disorders.

 - Anti-Allergy – Research points to coriander having anti-histamine properties that are able to reduce seasonal allergies and hay fever.
 Coriander oil is even able to reduce the allergic reactions caused by plants, insects, and foods.